Areas of Expertise

 “On ‘Rectifying’ Rectification: Reconsidering Zhengming in Light of Confucian Role Ethics,” Asian Philosophy, 20.3(2010): 247-260.

-“Confucian Role Ethics: Issues of Naming, Translation, and Interpretation” in Chinese Ethics and Political Philosophy, ed.
-Alexus McCleod, Bloomsbury Press (Forthcoming 2017).
+“Confucian Role Ethics: Issues of Naming, Translation, and Interpretation” in The Bloomsbury Research Handbook of Early Chinese Ethics and Political Philosophy, ed.
+Alexus McCleod, Bloomsbury Press, 2019.

-“Daoist Aesthetics of the Everyday and the Fantastical” in The End of Art and the Promise of Beauty: Cross-Cultural Perspectives, ed.
-Kathleen Higgins, Shakti Maira, and Sonia Sikka, Springer Press (Forthcoming 2016).
+“Daoist Aesthetics of the Everyday and the Fantastical” in Artistic Visions and the Promise of Beauty: Cross-Cultural Perspectives, ed.
+Kathleen Higgins, Shakti Maira, and Sonia Sikka, Springer Press, 2017.

-“Methodological Inspiration for Teaching Chinese Philosophy” in Chinese Philosophy and Methodologies, ed.
-Sor-hoon Tan, Bloomsbury Press (Forthcoming 2016).
+“Methodological Inspiration for Teaching Chinese Philosophy” in The Bloomsbury Research Handbook of Chinese Philosophy and Methodologies, ed.
+Sor-hoon Tan, Bloomsbury Press, 2016.